Disappearance of Perry Cohen and Austin Stephanos

-Perry Cohen (born January 30, 2001) and Austin Stephanos (born December 1, 2000) were two fourteen-year-old friends who vanished during a fishing trip on July 24, 2015 in Tequesta, Florida.
+Perry Cohen (born January 30, 2001) and Austin Stephanos (born December 1, 2000) went missing from Tequesta, Florida on July 24, 2015.
+The two departed together for a fishing trip and did not return after a storm hit the area.
+They are both believed to have died in this storm.

 Background

-Cohen and Stephanos were avid fishermen and would go fishing in an area not far offshore.
-The two boys would routinely check in with their parents, every couple of hours.
-Stephanos's grandfather told reporters that his grandson had operated the boat about twenty times and that family members were comfortable with him operating the boat.
-About a week prior to the boys' disappearance, Stephanos had been stopped by a Marine Patrol Officer for a routine check, and all safety equipment mandated by Florida law was aboard the boat.
+Perry Cohen and Austin Stephanos were 14 year old friends and both avid fishermen.
+According to their families, the two boys went boating together frequently, often without adults, but would check in with their parents regularly.
+Stephanos's grandfather told reporters that Austin had operated the boat about twenty times before, and that family members were comfortable with him operating the boat.
+About a week prior to the boys' disappearance, Austin had been stopped by a Marine Patrol Officer for a routine check, and all safety equipment mandated by Florida law was aboard the boat at that time.

-On July 23, 2015, Cohen sent a message to another friend via Instagram that read; "Me and Austin are crossing to the Bahamas tomorrow.
+On July 23, 2015, Perry Cohen sent a message to another friend via Instagram that read: "Me and Austin are crossing to the Bahamas tomorrow.
 Come with us, we wouldn't check in."
-Another friend reportedly spoke to Stephanos about traveling to the Bahamas prior to their departure with Stephanos saying that the weather was too rough.
+Another friend reportedly spoke to Stephanos about plans to sail to the Bahamas prior to July 24, however Stephanos told him that the weather was too rough.
 Cohen reportedly asked his step-father that night if he could borrow his GPS to use on Stephanos's boat.